-Chef/Proprietor Alec Schuler was born and raised in New York by immigrant European parents.
+Chef/Proprietor Alec Schuler was born and raised in the suburbs of New York by immigrant European parents, and came to Boulder at the age of 18.
 Extensive world travels have strongly influenced his outlook on world cuisines.
+After eating his way around the world for a few years in his 20′s, he found his culinary interests resonating most with Italian cuisines, and the seed of Arugula Restaurant was sown.
+Thanks to his half Italian wife, Gabriella, and her extended family in Italy, some of their travels included many amazing Italian feasts.
+Gabriella and Alec are proud and busy parents of four young sons.
 Alec is a graduate of CU Boulder (1995) and Manhattan’s Natural Gourmet Institute (2001).
-As an avid biker, skier/boarder and mountain lover, he is always mindful of the importance of a wholesome and healthy diet.
-His nutrition-oriented culinary training and lifestyle fits his restaurants – Arugula Bar e Ristorante and Tangerine.
+As an avid biker (and bike commuter), skier/boarder, mountain lover and qigong practitioner he is mindful of the importance of a wholesome and healthy diet.
+His nutrition-oriented culinary training, culinary passions and lifestyle fits his restaurants – Arugula Bar e Ristorante and Tangerine.

 Executive Chef Sven Hedenas spent 22 years as the executive chef at the 14th street Bar & Grill until his family sold it.
 There he served the traditional American food they were famous for, as well as food and wine inspired by his travels and reading.
 French cooking is his main passion, but he also finds inspiration in modern and traditional cuisine from his native land of Sweden.

 When not cooking, he enjoys staying in great shape, classical music, good wine and people.